phatak-dev/blog/_posts/2020-03-28-spark-3-introduction-part-1.md

 {% endhighlight %}

-Even though it looks as a small improvement, it now alievates need of doing these kind of processing outside of spark which will be huge improvement for larger datasets.
+Even though it looks as a small improvement, it now alleviates need of doing these kind of processing outside of spark which will be huge improvement for larger datasets.

 ## Code